DadBodDao/DadBodDocs/docs/Supply.md

-# Supply Allocations
+# Supply
+10,000 DadBods in the first mint.
-9,001 for public mint, just to be over 9000.
+9,001 in the public and private sale, just to be over 9000.
 199 reserved for those who have attained the rank of OG Dads.
 800 reserved for auctions, custom bods, and future competitions.

 ## OG Dads
 There are 199 OG Dads.
 Those who have attained this rank get to mint exactly once from the OG Dad pool for free.
-The DadBod NFTs from the OG Dad pool will completely decked out in items.
+The DadBod NFTs from the OG Dad pool will be completely decked out in items.
 Biggest bang for your free buck we could possibly offer!

 This rank will be given to the first 199 members of the discord server that complete a special task.